 The Department of Public Safety (DPS) provides University community members an opportunity to participate in a ride-along program with officers of the department.
 Guidelines have been established for this program:

 - You must be a currently registered student, staff, faculty, or potential employee of the University.

 - You must complete and submit the DPS Ride-Along Program Waiver form prior to the ride-along.
 If you are under the age of 18, you are required to have your parent or guardian’s signature on the form.

-- A DPS captain or designee will review the program waiver form and decide on approval.
+- The Patrol Commander or designee will review the program waiver form and decide on approval.
 You are also subject to a background check prior to approval.

-- Approval and/or rejection of an applicant is subject to review by the Director of Public Safety.
+- Approval and/or rejection of an applicant is subject to review by the Chief of Public Safety.

 - Upon approval of the ride-along, a member of the DPS staff will contact you to arrange the date/time of the ride-along.

 If you are approved to participate, you must abide by the following guidelines: